Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering: Question-only replay with Attention Distillation ( )

-To address this, we introduce an intermediate approach: \textit{attention consistency distillation}.
-Our approach aligns the self-attention weights of the current model $\phi^t$ with those of the previous task model $\phi^{t-1}$, preserving both intra-modal and inter-modal relationships.
-This alignment acts as a lightweight but effective regularisation that maintains stability within the self-attention patterns.
-By distilling only the attention maps, we constrain the model to maintain its focus on relevant visual regions for answering questions without imposing strong regularisation on all layers.
+To mitigate this, we introduce \textit{attention consistency distillation} (ACD), which aligns the self-attention maps of the current model $\phi^t$ and its predecessor $\phi^{t-1}$.
+By preserving intra-modal and inter-modal relationships, this regularization stabilizes attention patterns while maintaining flexibility.
+Distilling only attention maps guides the model to attend to task-relevant visual regions for question answering while preserving adaptability to novel input patterns.